MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 # Windows Containers Quick Start

-This quick start will walk through basic creation and management of Windows Containers.
-This exercise will walk through a simple deployment of IIS in both a Windows Server and Hyper-V container.
-In addition to container management, this exercise will introduce networking, data, and resource control concepts.
-When complete you should have a basic understanding of simple container creation and management.
+Windows Containers can be used to rapidly deploy many isolated applications on a single container host.
+This exercise will walk through simple container creation, container image creation, and application deployment within both a Windows Server Container and a Hyper-V Container.
+When completed you should have a basic understanding of container creation and management.

-The following items are needed in order to complete this quick start.
+This walkthrough demonstrates both Windows Server containers and Hyper-V containers.
+Each type of container has its own basic requirements.
+The following items will be required for each exercise.

+**Windows Server Containers:**

-- A Windows Container Host running Windows 2016 (Full UI or Core) – Quick Start Host Deployment.
+- A Windows Container Host running Windows Server 2016 (Full or Core), either on-prem or in Azure.
-- The Widows Server 2016 Installation Media – Download Location.

-This quick start will demonstrate both Windows Server and Hyper-V Containers.
-To try out Hyper-V containers, these additional items will be required.
-Also note that at this time Hyper-V contianers do not function in Azure.
+**Hyper-V Containers:**

-- Window Container Host with Nested Virtualization – Nest Virtualization.
+- A Windows Container Host enabled with Nested Virtualization.
+- The Windows Serve 2016 Media.

 ## Windows Server Container

 Windows Server Containers provide an isolated, portable, and resource controlled operating environment for running applications and hosting processes.
-Windows Server Containers provide isolation between the container, host, and other containers running on the host, through process and namespace isolation.
-When running Windows Server Containers, the container hosts’ kernel is shared with all containers and processes from all containers are visible on the host.
+Windows Server Containers provide isolation between the container and host, and between containers running on the host, through process and namespace isolation.

 ### Create Container <!--1-->

-At the time of TP4, Windows Server Containers running on a Windows Server 2016 with full UI or a Windows Server 2016 Core container host will require the Windows Server 2016 Core OS Image.
-This quick start demonstrates this configuration.
+At the time of TP4, Windows Server Containers running on a Windows Server 2016 with full UI or a Windows Server 2016 will require the Windows Server 2016 Core OS Image.

 To validate that the Windows Serve Core OS Image has been installed, use the `Get-ContainerImage` command.
 You may see multiple OS images, that is ok.